WarningImHack3r/npm-update-dependencies/.github/TROUBLESHOOTING.md

 If you're having trouble with the plugin, I may ask you to run some commands manually in the terminal.
 Here's how you can do it:

 1. **Open the terminal** in your IDE by going to <kbd>View</kbd> > <kbd>Tool Windows</kbd> > <kbd>Terminal</kbd>.
-You can also use the terminal of your choice outside of the IDE, but you'll need to navigate to your project's directory.
+You can also use the terminal of your choice outside the IDE, but you'll need to navigate to your project's directory.

 2. **Run the command(s)** I ask you to run.
 They often have no side effects and are run by the plugin in its regular operation, but it's always good to double-check.
 If you're unsure about the command, you can ask me for more details or search for the command's documentation.

 3. **I most often don't need the output of the command**; I just need to know if it runs without errors.
 If it does, you can tell me that it ran successfully.
 If it doesn't, you can share the error message with me.
-If you're comfortable with it, the output is short, and you don't really understand the output, you can share it with me: I'll pick the relevant parts and delete your message afterward if it contains sensitive information.
+   Alternatively, if you're comfortable with it, the output is short, and you don't really understand the output, you can share it with me: I'll pick the relevant parts and delete your message afterward if it contains sensitive information.

 ## Clear the plugin's cache